benchopt/benchopt/doc/tutorials/add_solver.rst

 ----------

-``skglm`` relies on Numba JIT-compilation for fast numerical computation which comes at the expense of a initial overhead in the first run.
+``skglm`` relies on Numba JIT-compilation for fast numerical computation which comes at the expense of an initial overhead in the first run.
 Ideally, we would like to disregard that in the benchmark results.

 To address this need, benchopt features a ``warm_up`` hook that is called once before the actual solver run.

-in our case, we define it as follows
+In our case, we define it as follows

 .. code-block:: python